 - Transfer batter into prepared cake pans and bake cakes until a toothpick inserted into the center of the cake comes out clean, about 25 minutes.

-- Do not begin frosting the cake until the cakes are completely cooled.
+- Once baked, allow cakes to cool completely on a cooling rack.
+Do not begin frosting the cake until the cakes are completely cooled.

 - To make the frosting, whip together butter, powdered sugar and heavy cream until smooth.